tomasantonj/MovieApi/README.md

 -- Move to ActorsController?

 ## Todo
-- Normalize the Movie table by breaking out the genre and director into separate tables
+- Normalize the Movie table by breaking out the director into separate tables

 ### extras 1